Ali-Kerem-Kol/Generic-Linked-List-in-Cpp/README.md

   bool contains = names->find(data);
   ```

-  * Reverse the direction of the list."
+  * Reverse the direction of the list.

   ```cpp
   names->reverse();